 Meaning of Divisional or Project Weighted Average Cost of Capital

-Divisional or Project Weighted Average Cost of Capital (WACC) is the hurdle rate or discount rate for evaluating the divisions or projects having the different risk than the company’s overall risk comprising of all projects and divisions.
-We can also call it a discount rate arrived after making an adjustment to WACC with respect to change in the risk profile of the overall company and the specific divisions or projects.
+Divisional or Project Weighted Average Cost of Capital (WACC) is the hurdle rate or discount rate for evaluating the divisions or projects having a different risk than the company’s overall risk comprising all projects and divisions.
+We can also call it a discount rate arrived after adjusting WACC with respect to changes in the risk profile of the overall company and the specific divisions or projects.

 - Meaning of Divisional or Project Weighted Average Cost of Capital

 - What is WACC?

 - Project/Divisional WACC Example